Boof-willis/summitlighting/README.md

 ## 📄 License

-Copyright © 2024 Centerline Flight Training.
+Copyright © 2025 R&R Solar.
 All rights reserved.

 ---

 **Built with ❤️ using Astro + Tailwind + TypeScript**